streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 But it would be even better to include also icon.

-Note that there are some not-yet-used graphics, created for some proposed or expected quests.
-Maybe there is no need to create icon at all!
+Note that there are some graphics which haven't been used yet, created for proposed or expected quests; maybe you don't even need to create an icon!

 A new icon can reuse the content of [other quest icons](res/graphics/quest), it can be based on openly licensed graphics.
 See [the attribution file](res/graphics/authors.txt) for what was used so far.